 4 Can a request be made on behalf of a relative (if yes, what grade), or a child?

-According to Section 1629(1) of the Civil Code (Bürgerliches Gesetzbuch – BGB) the parents represent the child jointly; one parent may represents the child alone if he or she exercises parental custody alone or if he or she is authorised to take a decision alone under Section 1628 of the Civil Code.
+According to Section 1629(1) of the Civil Code (Bürgerliches Gesetzbuch – BGB) the parents represent the child jointly; one parent may represent the child alone if he or she exercises parental custody alone or if he or she is authorised to take a decision alone under Section 1628 of the Civil Code.
 The general rule, therefore, is that parents may assert a claim on behalf of the child as the legal representatives of that child.
 However, according to the first sentence of Section 1629(2) of the Civil Code, the father and the mother are not permitted to represent the child whenever Section 1795 of the Code would prevent a guardian from representing the child owing to a conflict of interest.
 Among other things, this covers legal disputes between the child and a parent’s spouse.
 In this case, a person referred to as an ‘additional carer’ (Ergänzungspfleger) must be appointed to act as the child’s representative and assert the claim on his or her behalf.
 Maintenance claims are an exception to the general rule.
 According to the second sentence of Section 1629(2) of the Civil Code, if the parents share joint parental responsibility for a child, then the parent who has care of the child may bring a maintenance claim relating to the child against the other parent.
-Section 1629(3) of the Civil Code modifies this provision in cases where the parents of the child are married to each other but are living apart or there are matrimonial proceedings pending between them.
+Section 1629(3) of the Civil Code modifies this provision in cases where the parents of the child are still married to each other or are registered partners but are living apart, or there are divorce/separation proceedings pending between them.
 In this case, a parent is permitted to assert the child’s maintenance claims against the other parent only in his or her own name.
-This is to avoid making the child a party to divorce proceedings between the parents.
+This is to avoid making the child a party to divorce/separation proceedings between the parents.

 5 If I plan to bring the case to court, how do I know which court has jurisdiction?